 The Filling of the Holy Spirit

 Although at the moment of salvation Jesus baptizes each believer in the Holy Spirit, God commands believers to be filled with the Holy Spirit.
 Because God commanded believers to be filled with the Holy Spirit, we know that being filled with the Holy Spirit requires obedience.
 Therefore, we also recognize that being filled with the Holy Spirit can never be considered automatic and permanent for each believer.
 Filling with the Holy Spirit requires obedience to the command of God.
 Furthermore, being filled with the Holy Spirit remains separate from being baptized in the Holy Spirit, which happened once and for all time at salvation.
-God commanded believers to avoid being drunk with wine, but commanded believers to be filled with the Holy Spirit (Ephesians 5:18, Page 1832).
-Because all believers must be filled with the Holy Spirit, we must be “speaking to one another in psalms and hymns and spiritual sons, singing and making melody in your hearts to the Lord, always giving thanks for all things in the name of our Lord Jesus Christ to God, even the Father” (Ephesians 5:19-20, page 1832).
+God commanded believers to avoid being drunk with wine, but commanded believers to be filled with the Holy Spirit (Ephesians 5:18).
+Because all believers must be filled with the Holy Spirit, we must be “speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord; always giving thanks for all things in the name of our Lord Jesus Christ to God, even the Father;” (Ephesians 5:19-20).

 Walk Everywhere by the Holy Spirit

-God used the most common Greek word for “walk” to describe how we relate to the Holy Spirit (Galatians 5:16, Page 1825).
-Just as we walk normally around, so also we walk in the Holy Spirit.
+God used the most common Greek word for “walk” to describe how we relate to the Holy Spirit (Galatians 5:16).
+Just as we walk around normally, so also we walk in the Holy Spirit.
 In other words, we carry out all of life’s activities by the power of the Holy Spirit.
 We live every aspect of our lives, all day, by the power of the Holy Spirit.
-He becomes an absolutely essential part of everything we do everyday.
+He becomes an absolutely essential part of everything we do every day.
 In this same passage, the Holy Spirit leads us to overcome the desire of the flesh, which oppose the Holy Spirit’s work in our lives.
 When we walk in the Holy Spirit, we see Him produce spiritual fruit in our lives.
-That fruit includes love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (Galatians 5:22-23, Page 1825).
-He removes from your life immorality, impurity, sensuality, idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, envying, drunkenness and carousing (Galatians 5:19-20, Page 1825).
+That fruit includes love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (Galatians 5:22-23).
+He removes from your life immorality, impurity, sensuality, idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, envying, drunkenness and carousing (Galatians 5:19-21).

 Walk in Order by the Holy Spirit